 The Valley of the Peony River in the Fanged Crescent was renowned for the quality of tea from its many estates, both in the Low and High Valleys.
-Despite the desolation of the Garlean occupation, some trees have survived in the now-renewed gardens, and the faithful of the local shrines kept well-hidden the most ancient of the land's wild trees.Teas are available by the cup to-go, by the pot when seated, or for purchase dry.
+Despite the desolation of the Garlean occupation, some trees have survived in the now-renewed gardens, and the faithful of the local shrines kept well-hidden the most ancient of the land's wild trees.Teas are available by the cup to-go or for purchase dry.
 All proceeds from purchase of tea will be used to purchase more tea, and any excess returned to the valley tea concern.
+Tea is given in a disposable lidded cup with leaves, so you can simply add more hot water through the festival and enjoy more than one cup!

 Thanks to sales and a generous donation, the Valley's charcoal burners and craftsmen have been able to begin full repairs to their kilns and ovens.
 Please look forward to new teas and (possibly) tea-wares! -ᚨᚱᚹᛖᛞ